Troubleshooting Thermal Issues

 be taken.
 Depending on hardware, operating system version, power policies and other factors, thermal issues can manifest in various ways.
 Windows

-screen may occor only because of a side-effect of a thermal issue.
+may occur which can produce all sorts of weirdness.
+Also a blue screen may occor only because of a side-effect of a thermal issue.

 About clock speeds and processor throttling